 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Brunswick is generally considered to be a blue-collar town.
 36.10% of the New Brunswick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Brunswick is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in New Brunswick who work in office and administrative support (11.64%), food service (9.89%), and maintenance occupations (8.98%).
+There are especially a lot of people living in New Brunswick who work in office and administrative support (10.90%), maintenance occupations (8.34%), and food service (8.29%).

 Many people in New Brunswick take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
 This helps to fill a need among New Brunswick citizens for affordable transportation.

-The percentage of adults in New Brunswick who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in New Brunswick have a bachelor's degree or advanced degree.
+In terms of college education, New Brunswick is nearly on par with the US average for all cities of 21.84%: 20.73% of adults 25 and older in New Brunswick have a bachelor's degree or advanced degree.